TheresaLui/SelfHelpContent_v2/articles/problemscopingques.authorization/problemscoping-expectedbehavior.md

             "controlType": "multilinetextbox",
             "displayLabel": "What is the current behavior?",
-            "watermarkText": "Provide additional information about the current behavior", "required": true,
+            "watermarkText": "Provide additional information about the current behavior", "required": false,
+            ]
+        },
+        {
+            "id": "problem_description",
+            "order": 40,
+            "controlType": "multilinetextbox",
+            "displayLabel": "Details",
+            "watermarkText": "Provide additional information about the issue and what is your expectation", "required": true,
             "useAsAdditionalDetails": true,
             "hints": [